tfausak/tfausak.github.io/_drafts/ruby-classes.md

     # => true
     ```

-    Now how can we break this?
+    How can we break this?
     We need to override the `.===` method to return something falsey.
-    Usually you would do that like this:
+    You would usually do that like this:

     ``` rb
     class Example